ktorio/ktor-samples/feature/sessions/README.md

 **Notes about security:**

-* Serving a session without transform allows people to see the contents of the session clearly and to modify it
+* Serving a session without transform allows people to see the contents of the session clearly and then to modify it.
-* Serving a session with an Authentication transform people can see the contents, but prevents them from modifying it as long as you keep your secret hash key safe and use a secure algorithm.
+* Serving a session with an Authentication transform means people can see the contents, but it prevents them from modifying it as long as you keep your secret hash key safe and use a secure algorithm.
 It is also possible to use old session strings to go back to a previous state.
-* Serving a session with an Encrypt transform prevents people from determining the actual contents and modification it, but it is still vulnerable to exploitation being returned to previous states.
+* Serving a session with an Encrypt transform prevents people from determining the actual contents and modifying it, but it is still vulnerable to exploitation and being returned to previous states.

 It is possible to store a timestamp or a nonce encryption and authentication, but you will have to limit the session time or verify it at the server, reducing the benefits of this mode.